PolymerGuy/recolo/docs/install.rst

 Installation
 =============
-In order to get started with AXITOM, you need to install it on your computer.
+In order to get started with Recon, you need to install it on your computer.
 There are two main ways to to this:

 *   You can install it via a package manager like PIP